UMCFS/Rules/MarketplaceRules.md

 [L] Columbus, Ohio
 ```

-Do not put W before H, as it makes it confusing, and you'll get a bunch of messages from people who misread.

-6. **Listings only in marketplace channels.** Your DMs should be open if you're expecting to negotiate in marketplace.
-Discussion and commentary about listings is not allowed.
+6. **Marketplace channels are limited to listings only.** Discussions and commentary about listings are not allowed within marketplace channels; your DMs should be open if you're expecting to negotiate for your marketplace listing.

- 7. **ALL LISTINGS REQUIRE A LEGIBLE, RECENT TIMESTAMP.** After many complaints of false postings and scams, you must take a picture of the item with your username and date somewhere in the image.
+7. **All listings require a timestamp.** After many complaints of false postings and scams, you must take a picture of the item with your username and date somewhere in the image.
 It cannot be digitally added to a picture (i.e. photoshopped); must be either handwritten or displayed on a digital device in the photo, like a tablet or phone.

-8. **All items in listings must be IN HAND.** No posting pictures of a Newegg dub.
+8. **All items in listings must be IN HAND.** No posting pictures of a Newegg win.
 Have them item in hand, follow the rule above, then post.

 9. **All selling listings require asking price.**

-10. **WANT TO BUY REQUESTS ARE NOT ALLOWED.** They are considered spam.
+10. **Want-to-buy requests are not allowed.** They are considered spam, and they attract scalpers.

 11. **You may repost your listing once every 48 hours, at most 3 times.** If it doesn't sell, it doesn't sell.
 Don't clutter the marketplace.